 Getting Started with Cuttings

 First of all, a sterile work area is necessary, so give those scissors a rub down with alcohol before getting started.
-Pick a healthy mature plant that has leaves growing out of alternative nodes (link to blog), and cut a 10-20 cm branch from just below the node (cut at 45-degree angle).
+Pick a healthy mature plant that has leaves growing out of alternative nodes, and cut a 10-20 cm branch from just below the node (cut at 45-degree angle).
 Trim any big lower leaves; clipping these unnecessary carbon sinks helps the cutting focus its energy on rooting.

 Scrape the end of the cutting to give it more surface area and put the cutting’s base in distilled water, before dipping it in rooting (growth hormone) powder or gel, to coat the entire bottom of the plant.
 Put it into a pre-moistened starter cube, press down to keep the air out and cover with a humidity dome (if wanted).
 The cultivator (clone/cutting) then takes root and grows as a genetically identical plant to the mother.